What To Plant In October-Zones 1-10

 To determine if carrots are ready to harvest, dig around the base of the stems with your finger.
 This will tell you the size of the carrot.

-Carrots should be close to harvest about 8 weeks after planting.
-You’ll want to pick these fall carrots before the ground freezes to avoid rotting.
+Carrots should be ready for harvest about 8 weeks after planting.
+To avoid rotting, you’ll want to pick these fall carrots before the ground freezes.

 Planting Kale in October

-When it comes to planting Kale, it is best done in the Autumn months so you can have some delicious salads come harvest time.
-This is because Kale is a hardy-cool season plant.
-In fact, it can even tolerate fall frosts.
+Kale is best planted in the Autumn months so you can have delicious salads come harvest time.
+It is a hardy, cool-season plant that can even tolerate fall frosts.

 How to Grow Kale